 In the fall of 2014, Jessica was working as a crisis specialist with at-risk youth in the public-school system.
 At that time she felt called to share Christ with teenagers and immediately started volunteering with the High School ministry of Cru.
 That same semester, she felt the call to walk away from her “secure job and plans” and go into full-time ministry rather than pursue licensure for Social Work.

-On June 27th, 2017, the Carsons received their acceptance to go full-time with Cru.
+On June 27th, 2017, the Carsons joined Cru full-time and reported in August2019.
 Their passion is to love, cultivate, and commission the high school students in the LA/OC area through relational evangelism and discipleship.

 Casey feels called to go and fight for the broken-hearted, to help tear them away from the grips of Hell and destruction with God’s message of Love and Redemption, to pursue those who have been cast aside and thrown away by the world and let them know they are special in His Kingdom!